evkx/evkx.github.io/content/models/mercedes/g/g_580_eq/_index.md

 ## Drivetrain

 Mercedes-EQ G 580 EQ has an all-wheel drive system supported by four motors.
 One for each wheel.
-The motor(s) used are [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/).
+The motors used are [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/).

+### Suspension

 The standard suspension has steel springs with a fixed height but an optional damping adjustment.
 The ground clearance with this suspension is 250 mm.